boostorg/hof/doc/src/example_overloading.md

         return static_cast<std::ostringstream&>(std::ostringstream() << t).str();
     }

-However, with the Fit library it can simply be written like
+However, with Boost.HigherOrderFunctions it can simply be written like
 this:

     BOOST_HOF_STATIC_LAMBDA_FUNCTION(stringify) = conditional(